ovasquez/mkdocs-merge/README.md

 ```

 A single MkDocs site will be created in `root/mypath/mysite`, and the sites in
-`/another/path/new-site` and `/newpath/website` will be added as subpages.
+`/another/path/new-site` and `/newpath/website` will be added as sub-pages.

 **Original `root/mypath/mysite/mkdocs.yml`**
 ```yaml